vladyka-nazarii/bits-orchestra/README.md

 # Task

-This project is a tes task for Bits Orchestra
+This project is a test task for Bits Orchestra

 ## Install instructions